Update Type: Test Code Change

 Collection Instructions

-Collect specimen in "G.I.
-Preservative" tube (EDTA tube with preservative), available from MLabs.
+Collect specimen in EDTA lav top tube.
 For baseline determination collect specimen following an overnight (10-12 hour) fast.
 Following collection, centrifuge, aliquot plasma into a plastic vial, and freeze.
 If possible, discontinue insulin medication prior to collection.

 Special Handling